NemSensei/ceh-note/README.md

 ## TCP Flags :

--Syn :  notify a nw sequence number. (etablish connection) -ACK : confirme la reception et identify the next expected sequence -PSH : Start and end of data transmission.
+- Syn :  notify a nw sequence number. (etablish connection)
+- ACK : confirme la reception et identify the next expected sequence
+- PSH : Start and end of data transmission.
--URG : Process the data asap.
+- URG : Process the data asap.
--FIN : No more transmission will be send
+- FIN : No more transmission will be send
--RST : When there is an error.
+- RST : When there is an error.
 It abort the transmission

 ## Initialisation TCP
 SYN -> SYN ACK -> ACK